McWhorter/sky3/docs/TAMAGUI_TOKENS_AND_THEMES.md

   },
 });

 // 2.
-Create custom fonts that map to your size tokens const customFonts = {
+Create custom fonts that map to your size tokens (COMPLEX - NOT RECOMMENDED)
+// This requires extensive font configuration for each custom token const customFonts = {
   body: createSystemFont({
     font: {